 Option I: $1500 (payable at enrollment)

 Participants initially choosing Option I will have the choice to convert to the full course for an additional payment of $1250.

-The courses will be held at Dan Abraham Healthy Living Center, Mayo Clinic, Rochester, MN.
+The next Transform course will be March 16-17 2018.
+The course will be held at Dan Abraham Healthy Living Center, Mayo Clinic, Rochester, MN.